-The National Planning Policy Framework (NPPF) requires all strategic policy-making authorities to have a clear understanding of the land available in their area through the preparation of a Strategic Housing Land Availability Assessment (SHLAA).
-The National Planning Policy Guidance (NPPG) identifies the advantages of carrying out land assessments for housing and economic development as part of the same exercise in order that sites may be allocated for the use which is most appropriate.
+The National Planning Policy Framework (NPPF) requires all strategic policy-making authorities to have a clear understanding of the land available in their area through the preparation of a strategic housing land availability assessment.

-All completed forms and site plans should be submitted to:
+All completed forms and site plans should be submitted by email to firstname.lastname@example.org, or by post to:

 Amber Valley Borough Council